Facebook LogoVisitor Center - 732-919-0996

 • kayak and rowboat rentals

 The Manasquan Reservoir is a source of water for municipalities and utilities.
 The Reservoir is also a natural setting for recreational activities and outdoor pursuits.
-The 770-acre Reservoir is part of a larger 1,348 acre site that include woods and wetlands, a 5-mile perimeter trail, fishing and boating areas, and a Visitor Center.
+The 770-acre Reservoir is part of a larger 1,348-acre site that includes woods and wetlands, a 5-mile perimeter trail, fishing and boating areas, and a Visitor Center.
 A bicycle repair station with a tire pump and tools has recently been added by the main trailhead kiosk near the Visitor Center.

 The site also features an Environmental Center, dedicated to providing experiences of learning and discovery related to wetlands ecology and wildlife and habitat protection through interactive exhibits, multi-media presentations, educational activities for schools and community groups, and wildlife observation areas.
-Check out this upcoming exhibit in the Environmental Center:
+Please note that the Environmental Center is currently closed for renovations.

 PLEASE NOTE: